 - Dataset Name (LAS file)

 All LAS files from the same well will be grouped together.
-To view the data from another LAS file, click on the LAS filename in the tree-view.
+To view the data from another LAS file, click on the LAS filename in the data-list.

 Clicking on either of the Company Name or Well Name will display the information about the well that was loaded from the LAS file.